NethServer/nethsecurity-docs/monitoring.rst

 NethSecurity offers two types of monitoring:

-- **Real time monitoring**: it leverages Netdata to provide immediate insights into the firewall's performance.
+- **Real-time monitoring**: it leverages Netdata to provide immediate insights into the firewall's performance.
   It reads data from logs and local databases, storing metrics in RAM.
 Note that these metrics are reset upon every reboot, ensuring that only the most current data are displayed.
 - **Historical monitoring**: for a more comprehensive view over time, historical monitoring stores data on a remote controller.
   This allows metrics to be preserved across reboots and enables centralized monitoring.
 Please note that this feature requires a valid subscription both on the firewall and the controller.

 .. _real_time_monitoring-section:

-Real time monitoring
+Real-time monitoring
 ====================

-Real time monitoring is an essential feature in modern firewall systems, allowing administrators to have instant visibility into network traffic, VPN connections, and security threats.
+Real-time monitoring is an essential feature in modern firewall systems, allowing administrators to have instant visibility into network traffic, VPN connections, and security threats.
 In NethSecurity, real-time monitoring provides live data, ensuring that issues such as network congestion, unauthorized access, and security breaches are identified and mitigated promptly.
-Real time monitoring stores data in RAM and resets at every machine reboot.
+Real-time monitoring stores data in RAM and resets at every machine reboot.

-The ``Real time monitor`` page provides a comprehensive overview of the firewall's performance and status, with detailed insights into network traffic.
+The ``Real-time monitor`` page provides a comprehensive overview of the firewall's performance and status, with detailed insights into network traffic.
-It's divided into four main sections: ``Traffic``, ``Connectivity``, ``VPN``,  ``Security`` and ``Instant Traffic``.
+It's divided into four main sections: ``Traffic``, ``WAN uplinks``, ``VPN``,  ``Security`` and ``Real-time Traffic``.

 Traffic
 -------